 Eligibility Requirements and Details

 CCOF Base Funding assists with the day to day costs of running a licensed child care facility.
 This funding helps child care providers maintain quality child care for the community.

 Base Funding is available to licensed Family and Group child care providers.

 Read more about CCOF Base Funding.

-Participation in the CCFRI is optional, however providers must be approved for CCOF Base Funding to be eligible.
 Organizations can choose to apply for the CCFRI at any time during the CCOF Funding Agreement term.
-However, the Ministry encourages organizations to opt in to the CCFRI right away, as the CCFRI supports providers in reducing the monthly child care costs by up to $350/month for families in their care.
+However, the ministry encourages organizations to opt in to the CCFRI right away, as the CCFRI supports providers in reducing the monthly child care costs by up to $350/month for families in their care.

 Providers eligible for CCOF Base Funding can apply for the CCFRI if they have any of these eligible care categories:

 - Group infant/toddler care (Under 36 months)